 Of if you are asking whether you should toggle your focus points or use focus recompose, or you don’t know about all the OTHER elements that go into focus (or are sitting there right now thinking “what elements would that be then?!”) then using back button focus will not be the answer to your focus problems.
 Back button focus is nothing more than assigning a different button on your camera to activate focus, so without those other foundational elements in place, it’s not going to help you very much (sorry!)

 Rather than just tell you what NOT to do, I also want to help guide you along the path you SHOULD be on.
-So I’ve created a little freebie that goes along with this post that has a guide to your photography learning path.
-Grab this actionable blueprint here:
+So I’ve created a little freebie that goes along with this post that has a guide to your photography learning path. that you can do in 90 days!
+Go here to grab it.

 And if you are using Lightroom, but thinking that, actually, you aren’t getting the kind of images you hope for, and maybe you should switch to Photoshop instead (because that’s what your fave photog uses) then - you guessed it - switching programs is not be the answer.